BoraVyvorant/esi-client-ruby/docs/KillmailsApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
   if_none_match: "if_none_match_example", # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  max_kill_id: 56, # Integer | Only return killmails with ID smaller than this
+  page: 1, # Integer | Which page of results to return
-  token: "token_example", # String | Access token to use if unable to set a header
+  token: "token_example" # String | Access token to use if unable to set a header }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin
-  #Get corporation kills and losses
+  #Get a corporation's recent kills and losses
   result = api_instance.get_corporations_corporation_id_killmails_recent(corporation_id, opts)
   p result
 rescue ESI::ApiError => e